 Given the near-religious enthusiasm for Obamawho will do little if anything of substance to change the shape or function of the bureaucratic machine, and certainly not a single thing to restore liberty or even reduce the recent government encroachments one tiny bitit cracks me up that people got called "Paultards" and the like for supporting someone with an actual proven record of being a counter-friction to the machine in Congress, and who therefore gave ground to hopes that if elected he would do the same in the Oval Office.

-What doesn't crack me up at all are the incidents that have forced me to change my estimate of the level of thick-headed racism in this country, blind and bad enough to where people will vote for an avowed warmonger rather than vote for a non-white person (so long as the warmonger plans to widen the scope of killing only among more non-white people).
-I always thought I was more pessimist than optimist, but I must be more optimist than I thought, to have been so surprised to find out that there is still so much bigotry out there (some of it, distressingly, even among one's own extended kin, making watermelon and fried chicken jokes, FOR FUCK'S SAKE).
+What doesn't crack me up at all are the incidents that have forced me to change my estimate of the level of thick-headed bigotry in this country, blind and bad enough to where people will vote for an avowed warmonger rather than vote for a non-white person (so long as the warmonger plans to widen the scope of killing only among more non-white people).
+I always thought I was more pessimist than optimist, but I must be more optimist than I thought, to have been so surprised to find out that there is still so much bigotry out there (even among one's own extended kin).

 28oct2008 Okay, I'm going to comment on this election nonsense just once moretwice more probably all week